AVEVA/OMF-Docs/documentation/types/type-properties-and-formats.md

 Values of type "array", "object", and "string" are treated as inherently nullable thus the additional null type specification is not needed.

-### Type reuse and Inheritance
+### Type reuse

-Type reuse and Type inheritance are supported for Types of the same `classification` or Types with no `classification`, using either `basetypeid` on a Type Message, or
+Type reuse is supported for Types of the same `classification` or Types with no `classification`, using `reftypeid` at the Property level.
-`reftypeid` at the Property level.
-When `basetypeid` is used on a Type, then all the properties of the base type are included within the new Type.
 When `reftypeid` is used on a property, then all the properties of the reference type are included under the specified property.

-In the example below, `basetypeid` is used to create the new \'CylindricalTank\' Type which will have all the properties of the existing \'Tank\' Type, maintain the index and name properties, plus adds an additional property \'TankDiameter\'.

-	{
-		"id": "Tank",
-		"type": "object",
-		"classification": "static",
-		"properties": {
-			"TankName": { "type": "string", "isname": true,  "isindex": true }, "Serial": { "type": "string" },
-			"Model": { "type": "string" }
-		}
-	}, {
-		"id":"CylindricalTank",
-		"type": "object",
-		"classification": "static",
-		"basetypeid": "Tank",
-		"properties": {
-			"TankDiameter": { "type": "number", "format": "float32" }
-		}
-	}

 In the example below, a reusable type \'LocationProperties\' is created then used with the \'TankV2\' definition via the `reftypeid` to define a Location property on a Tank.
 The TankV2 Location property will contain the sub properties \'Latitude\' and \'Longitude\'.